NATO launches AI strategy and $1B fund as defense race heats up

 Fearmongering

 While U.S. — and now NATO — officials grow more vocal about China’s supposed dominance in military and defense AI, research suggests that their claims somewhat exaggerate the threat.
-A 2019 report from the Center for Security and Emerging Technology (CSET) show that China is likely spending far less on AI than previously assumed, between $2 billion and $8 billion.
+A 2019 report from the Center for Security and Emerging Technology (CSET) shows that China is likely spending far less on AI than previously assumed, between $2 billion and $8 billion.
 That’s as opposed to the $70 billion figure originally shared in a speech by a top US Air Force general in 2018.

 While Baidu, Tencent, SenseTime, Alibaba, and iFlytek, and some of China’s other largest companies collaborate with the government to develop AI for national defense, MIT Tech Review points out that Western nations’ attitudes could ultimately hurt U.S. AI development by focusing too much on military AI and too little on fundamental research.
 A recent OneZero report highlighted the way that the Pentagon uses adversaries’ reported progress to scare tech companies into working with the military, framing government contracting as an ideological choice to support the U.S. in a battle against China, Russia, and other competing states.